kiselyovda/parsing/README.md

 <mark>16.03.2022</mark>

-[Casio](casio) is parsed russian site of [shop.casio.ru](https://shop.casio.ru/catalog/filter/gender-is-male/apply/).
+[Casio](casio) is a project of parsing russian site [shop.casio.ru](https://shop.casio.ru/catalog/filter/gender-is-male/apply/).
 I parsed an articles, price and url of products and collect their data to cvs and json files.